Berlusconi party says it will not push Italy into chaos

 ROME (Reuters) - Silvio Berlusconi’s center-right People of Freedom party pledged on Friday not to trigger a disorderly crisis that could alarm financial markets as Italy began to look forward to an election in the first few months of next year.

-People of Freedom, or PDL, Secretary Angelino Alfano told parliament that the party’s withdrawal of support from Prime Minister Mario Monti in two confidence votes on Thursday had shown its disapproval without bringing down the government.
+People of Freedom (PDL) secretary Angelino Alfano told parliament that the party’s withdrawal of support from Prime Minister Mario Monti in two confidence votes on Thursday had shown its disapproval without bringing down the government.

 The PDL is expected to allow budget measures in the so-called Stability Law to pass when it comes before parliament for final approval some time before Christmas, ensuring that deficit reduction goals are maintained and the budget is approved.

-Napolitano, who is responsible for calling an election that must take place no later than April, said in a statement he believed a “constructive and correct path” could be found in the interests of the country and its international image.
+Napolitano, who is responsible for calling an election which must take place no later than April, said he believed a “constructive and correct path” could be found in the interests of the country and its international image.

 Pier Luigi Bersani, head of the center-left Democratic Party, which is leading in opinion polls, repeated that his party would continue to support Monti.

-But the standoff has refocused market attention on Italy’s post-Monti government and how it will deal with reforming the recession-hit economy, a fact underlined by ratings agency Standard & Poor’s late on Friday.
+However the standoff has refocused market attention on Italy’s post-Monti government, and how it will deal with reforming the recession-hit economy, a fact underlined by ratings agency Standard & Poor’s late on Friday.

 The agency highlighted concerns over the election and said there was “uncertainty around whether the next government coalition would remain committed to the structural reform agenda” pursued by Monti.